cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 We'll start with the most general example, and that's the **library catalog**.
-Traditionally, library catalogs were databases that primarily provided information about where we could find content on a library's shelves
+Traditionally, library catalogs are databases that primarily provided information about where we could find content on a library's shelves
 (i.e., print content).